Today’s Wonder of the Day was inspired by Abby. Abby Wonders, “animal shelters” Thanks for WONDERing with us, Abby!

 If you’re looking for a purebred animal, don’t dismiss shelters.
 Although you’ll find many mixed-breed dogs at shelters, you’ll also find plenty of purebreds.
 While rescue organizations might be more likely to have a purebred animal, shelters take them in, too.

 Pets at shelters usually end up there through no fault of their own.
-In most cases, they haven't been “bad."
-Instead, their owners may have moved or needed to give them up for a variety of reasons.
+Often, their owners may have moved or needed to give them up for a variety of reasons.
 Your home might be the perfect spot for a pet just waiting to be adopted at your local animal shelter.

 Animal shelters and rescue organizations can also help you pick out the perfect pet for your lifestyle.
 Talk with the personnel at these places and tell them what your life is like.
 How many kids are in your family?
 How old are they?
 Do you travel often?
 All sorts of factors go into figuring out which pet will be the perfect fit for your family.